Strabane Lower

 Strabane Lower (named after Strabane) is a barony in County Tyrone, Northern Ireland.
 It is bordered by five other baronies in Northern Ireland: North West Liberties of Londonderry to the north; Tirkeeran to the north-east; Strabane Upper to the east; Omagh East to the south; and Omagh West to the south-west.
 It also borders two baronies in County Donegal in the Republic of Ireland: Raphoe North and Raphoe South to the west.

+It was subdivided by 1851 from the earlier Strabane barony.

 List of settlements

 Below is a list of settlements in Strabane Lower: